How Do I Program an Encore FireFighter FF345 to a 2GIG GC3?

 The FF345 must also be in its own test mode when testing.
 The sensor automatically enters test mode upon powering up, and it stays in this mode for one (1) hour.
 To put the device back in test mode, simply remove the cover, take out the battery, reapply the battery, and reapply the cover.
 The FF345 will now be in its test mode for the next hour.

-When the FF345 is in its test mode, it only needs to hear one round of the temporal 3 sound for a triggered smoke detector or one round of the temporal 4 sound for a triggered CO detector.
-The FF345 needs to hear two rounds in its normal mode.
-Keep this in mind if there ever is a real fire or carbon monoxide outbreak.
+When the FF345 is in its test mode, it only needs to hear one round of the temporal-3 sound for a triggered smoke detector or one round of the temporal-4 sound for a triggered CO detector.
+The FF345 needs to hear two rounds in its normal mode before it will transmit a signal to the system.
+Keep this in mind if there ever is a real fire or carbon monoxide condition.

 6. Clear the GC3 alarm.
 After a successful test, you will need to clear the alarm from your 2GIG GC3.
 To do this, first disarm the system using your Master Code.
 This will silence the system.
 Next, you will need to acknowledge that the alarm occurred.
 At the top of the main screen of the 2GIG GC3, click the Notifications icon, followed by the Alarms button.
 A list of prior alarms will be displayed.
 Choose "Clear Alarm History".
 Your FF345 device does not require a physical reset.

-If you find that this has happened to you, access the Alarm.com website, and login to your account using your username and password.
+If you find that this has happened to you, access the Alarm.com website, and login to your account as you normally do.
 It is recommended that you use the website for this process, not the Alarm.com Mobile App.
-Click on the Alerts & Issues button.
-On the Alerts & Issues page, you should be able to locate a "Smoke Sensor Must Be Reset" trouble condition.
+From the Welcome Card, click the message showing that the smoke or CO sensor alert.
+In Alerts & Issues, locate a "Smoke Sensor Must Be Reset" message.
 Click the Remove Alert option to clear the condition from Alarm.com.
 The sensor should then be listed as OK on your Alarm.com sensors list.

 Did you find this answer useful?